scp-079/screen/pages/tools/avatar.md

 )
 ```

 Scenario 4: Update the counting file for regulation usage.
-Daily UTC time 21:00. `exchange_text` is the `caption` of the file:
+Daily UTC time 21:00. `exchange_text` is the `caption` of the file

 ```python
 exchange_text = format_data(